I’m on the list as planning to attend. Do I need to do anything else now?

 - What do I wear for the weekend?

 Once you arrive on the River Campus, golf carts will be available to transport guests to campus buildings and parking lots.
-Please feel free to flag one down or go to Wilson Commons to request one.
+Please feel free to flag one down or ask a Meliora Weekend staff member for assistance.

-Please visit the accessibility map for a complete map of campus lots with handicap parking availability.
+Please visit the University’s accessibility map for a complete map of campus lots with handicap parking availability.
 Please note that these spaces are reserved for those with government-issued handicap tags that are placed in your car.
-We will also have handicap accessibility maps available at registration once you arrive on campus.
+We will also have handicap accessibility maps available in Registration, once you arrive on campus.
+You can also indicate your needs when you register online for the weekend.

 Read About Other Alumni